Grow a Garden Mutation Stacking Guide — How Mutations Stack for Maximum Sheckle Value

 During Blood Moon events in Grow a Garden, an additional event multiplier is applied on top of your stacked mutation total.
 This means your stacked value is already compounded before the event bonus — resulting in significantly higher earnings than either stacking or Blood Moon alone would produce.
 Time your highest-value crop sells to coincide with active Blood Moon windows for maximum Sheckle output.

 The Blood Moon event increases rare mutation probability by 300–500% above the standard drop rate.
-This means not only are your existing stacked crops worth more during the event window — you are also significantly more likely to obtain new high-tier mutations like Voidtouched (135x) and Celestial (120x) while Blood Moon is active.
-The optimal Blood Moon strategy combines two mechanics: sell your best-stacked crops during the event for the combined event + stacking bonus, and harvest Divine-tier crops simultaneously to maximize your chances of adding Voidtouched to your future stacks.
+This means not only are your existing stacked crops worth more during the event window — you are also significantly more likely to obtain new high-tier mutations like Abyssal (240x), Voidtouched (135x), and Celestial (120x) while Blood Moon is active.
+The optimal Blood Moon strategy combines two mechanics: sell your best-stacked crops during the event for the combined event + stacking bonus, and harvest Divine-tier crops simultaneously to maximize your chances of building toward Abyssal in your future stacks.

 Stacking Rules — Compatibility, Limits, and Edge Cases